kennanmell/Handoff/README.md

 A bug was discovered where it would not finish the download on a home machine, but without any other commands it worked when run on the same machine but on a UW network.

+------ Installing Andriod Studio

+If Andriod Studio is not already on your machine, google it, download it, and install it.
+There is an error here we are looking at right now.